Topic: Trauma Treatment - System-Level Programs (Child & Adolescent)

 Trauma Treatment - System-Level Programs (Child & Adolescent) are defined by the CEBC as programs for service providers and agencies designed to create a therapeutic environment that is more conducive for clients who have experienced trauma and their families, reducing the risk of retraumatization by service providers and agencies.
 This topic area includes programs that are designed to help an organization provide trauma-informed care or trauma-informed services.
 Click here to see the overall Trauma Treatment (Child & Adolescent) topic area page.

-- Target population: Service providers and agencies, such as behavioral/mental health and child welfare, that work with children and adolescents who have experienced trauma
+- Target population: Service providers and agencies, such as behavioral/mental health and child welfare, that work with children and adolescents who have experienced trauma.
+A diagnosis of Post-Traumatic Stress Disorder (PTSD) is not required.

 - Services/types that fit: System-level interventions, training programs, and resource materials for staff and service providers